 Ryan Murphy is a well-respected employment and industrial relations lawyer known for his practical and straightforward approach.
 He works with a wide range of clients, including businesses, government departments and agencies, and not-for-profits, helping them navigate complex legal challenges.
 Ryan is focused on delivering clear, tailored solutions that meet his clients' goals, whether that involves employment claims (during employment or relating to termination) restructures, advising on workplace issues in corporate transactions, or developing and navigating an industrial relations strategy.
 Clients value Ryan's responsiveness and honest advice, ensuring they receive fair, effective legal support.
 His expertise spans across sectors, including health, finance and superannuation, education, and startups, where he works to achieve the best possible outcomes.
 Ryan is as comfortable giving training over a webinar or in a room of HR professionals or inhouse counsel as he is advocating on his clients' behalf in a Commission or Court.

-Natalie has significant government sector experience.
-She’s advised government and quasi-government clients on a broad range of public law and regulatory matters.
-With nineteen years experience as a privacy practitioner, she’s particularly knowledgeable about data privacy compliance, privacy risk management and data governance.
-She’s most recently applied her information law expertise to digital transformation projects, helping clients to maximise the value of data assets in ways that are legally and ethically sound.
+Natalie is an administrative law practitioner with 24 years advising government and quasi-government clients on a broad range of information law, public law and regulatory matters.
+She is an experienced privacy practitioner and particularly knowledgeable about data privacy compliance, privacy risk management and data governance.
+She’s most recently applied her information law expertise to digital transformation projects, automated decision-making initiatives and helping clients to maximise the value of data assets in ways that are legally and ethically sound.
 Natalie champions a privacy-by-design ethos to policy design, customer experience, service strategies and technical solutions.
-She’s also an advocate for embracing a genuine multi-disciplinary approach to legal advising, risk management and compliance to enhance the longevity, and value, of legal risk strategies and solutions.
-Natalie has worked closely with a number of government clients, especially those from the social services and health portfolios.
+She’s also an advocate for embracing a genuine multi-disciplinary approach to legal advising, risk management and compliance to enhance the longevity, and value, of legal compliance strategies.
+Natalie regularly presents on information law topics ranging from FOI for decision makers, privacy compliance, conducting privacy impact assessments and managing privacy/secrecy requirements in the context of automation.
+She is a certified information privacy manager (CIPM).

-Dr Ashley Tsacalos is a dispute resolution lawyer based in Sydney and a leading adviser to government.
+Ashley is a dispute resolution lawyer based in Sydney and a leading adviser to government.
 He is also a leading authority on the government's "model litigant obligations".
-He was ranked in a recent Chambers & Partners Asia-Pacific Guide in the Government Category and was described in a recent APL 500 as "brilliant" in the area of dispute resolution.
 Ashley has experience in all forms of dispute resolution, including litigation in various courts and tribunals, as well as mediation and conciliation.
 He is engaged by both the public and private sector due to his extensive experience in managing complex and often sensitive disputes.
-He has particular expertise in relation to contractual disputes, intellectual property disputes, negligence claims and other tortious claims generally (such as misfeasance in public office) as well as applications for merits-based review and judicial review.
+He has particular expertise in relation to contractual disputes, intellectual property disputes, negligence claims and other tortious claims as well as applications for merits-based review and judicial review.
 He regularly provides advice in relation to procurement and tendering issues, governance and probity issues generally as well as risk allocation and insurance.
-He also has earned a reputation as a "go to" person for royal commissions and inquiries as a result of his experience in acting for a range of individuals and organisations in Royal Commissions, Commissions of Inquiry, Judicial Inquiries and coronial inquiries.
-He is currently acting for the Low family in the Dreamworld Coronial Inquest.
-Also, in the last 3 years, he has acted for Aussie Home Loans in the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry; RSL LifeCare in the Inquiry under the Charitable Fundraising Act 1991 (NSW) being conducted by the Hon.
-P A Bergin SC; The Uniting Church in relation to the Royal Commission into Institutional Responses to Child Sexual Abuse investigating the Knox Grammar School; three officers of a corporation in relation to the Royal Commission into Trade Union Governance and Corruption as well as the former CEO of Greyhound Racing NSW in the Special Commission of Inquiry into Greyhound Racing in NSW.
+Ashley has acted for a range of individuals and organisations in Royal Commissions, Commissions of Inquiry, Judicial Inquiries and coronial inquiries.
 Ashley's expertise in administrative law and insurance law provides him with a unique perspective in terms of dispute resolution generally.
-He has acted for numerous Australian government and NSW government departments and agencies.
-He is regularly engaged to provide advice on administrative law and public law issues, including freedom of information, privacy and administrator decision making.
 Ashley established and continues to teach a government law course and an insurance law course at the University of Wollongong where he has also been appointed an Honorary Professorial Fellow.
-He has previously taught insurance law at the University of Sydney, the University of Adelaide and the Australian National University as well as dispute resolution and civil procedure as well as corporations law at the Western Sydney University.
-Ashley is a state editor of the LexisNexis publication: Privacy Law and a regular author of articles in this publication.
-He completed his Doctorate of Philosophy in Law at the University of Sydney in 2012 with a doctoral thesis on constitutional law and appellate advocacy.

 Christopher Erskine SC, Barrister, Blackburn Chambers